manuaatitya/rob599-final-project/README.md

 ### New dataset tried:

-- Tried on a custom shoe dataset
+- Tried on a custom shoe dataset in [data/shoe](https://github.com/manuaatitya/rob599-final-project/tree/master/nerf-supervision-public/data/shoe)
 - Changed the multires parameter, which gives the maximum length of the fourier expansion to embed the input spatial coordinates and viewing direction.
 (Changed multires from 10 to 50, no significant changes observed in the final output)

 ### Image Segmentation using SAM